liferay-design/liferay.design/src/markdown/lexicon/core-components/forms/text-input-variations.md

 ---
-title: 'Text Input Variations'
+title: 'Input Variations'
 titleLabel: 'Clay'
 titleLabelLink: 'https://clayui.com/docs/components/input'
 figmaLink: 'https://www.figma.com/file/02DVhuHVTDbzaMjNM7IUKWp0/lexicon?node-id=6033%3A2985'
 docLink: 'https://docs.google.com/document/d/1rKn34BR_95gEbeG1cqdgWsl1h6buo1MPdG9Jrgz_xU4/edit?usp=sharing'
-description: 'A description of the search, autocomplete, labels, date, numeric, and password input variations.'
+description: 'A description of the Search, Autocomplete, Date, Numeric, and Password input variations.'
 order: 268
 draft: false
 ---

-## Autocomplete text field
+## Autocomplete

-An autocomplete text field is an input that offers the user text suggestions while they type.
+An Autocomplete Input is an Input that offers the user text suggestions while they type.

 ![autocomple text field with list open](/images/lexicon/AutocompleteTextField.png)

-## Search field
+## Search

-A search field is pretty similar to an autocomplete text field, but the field states are defined to reflect search results.
+A Search Input is similar to an Autocomplete Input, but the component states are defined to reflect search results.

 ### Usage

-A search field can have auto completion to display a list of options below the field.
+A Search Input can have auto-completion to display a list of options below the field.

--   The list below must be as wide as the search field.
+-   The list below must be as wide as the input box.
 -   The list must update its content as the user types.
 -   Characters in each entry must be semibold and marked in regular as the user types.